Show All Answers

 Violations of the ordinance are considered an infraction and penalties range from $100 for first violation, $200 for second violation, and $500 for third violation.

-Service is established in person at the Customer Service Counter.
-You must submit an application (residential (PDF) or business (PDF)) along with a valid Drivers License and appropriate service fee.
+Service is established in person at the Customer Service Center located at 68 S First Street.
+You must complete an application for (residential (PDF) or business (PDF), provide a valid Drivers License, and pay the appropriate service fee.
 The Service Fee schedule is available in English (PDF), Traditional Chinese (PDF), and Spanish (PDF).

 The following information is required when you open an account: